 - One-pot zucchini pasta (real pasta with shredded zucchini).

 For many more pasta ideas, check out our pasta category page.

 - 1 carrot chopped

 - 1 sprig rosemary or thyme

 - 1 cup dry lentils green or brown

 - 6 cups vegetable broth or more if you want a soupier lentil pasta

 - 2 cups ditalini pasta or other short pasta like penne, ditaloni, conchiglie, or rotini

 - 1 teaspoon salt

-- Add 4 cups (1 liter) vegetable broth, halved cherry tomatoes, rinsed lentils, salt, and black pepper.
+- Add 4 cups vegetable broth, 1 cup dry lentils (rinsed), 12 cherry tomatoes (halved), 1 teaspoon salt, and 2 twists black pepper.

-- Add in the ditalini pasta, and if required, some more vegetable broth.
-Simmer the pasta with lentils for about 10 - 12 minutes, until the pasta is al dente.
+- Add in 2 cups ditalini pasta and 2 more cups vegetable broth.
+Simmer for 10 to 12 minutes, until the pasta is al dente.
 Stir often to prevent the pasta from sticking to the bottom of the skillet.

-- When the pasta is cooked, turn the heat off and add the chopped parsley, give it a final stir, taste, and adjust for salt and consistency.
+- Turn the heat off and add 1 handful parsley (chopped), give it a final stir, taste, and adjust for salt and consistency.

-- You can serve it as is or with a sprinkle of parmesan cheese or vegan parmesan.
+- You can serve it with a squeeze of lemon or with a sprinkle of parmesan cheese.